-Pepper cauliflower is a delicious and nutritious side dish which can be served for lunch along with jeera rice and dal.
+Pepper cauliflower or pepper gobi is a delicious and nutritious side dish which can be served for lunch along with jeera rice and dal.
 The dish is very simple and easy to cook and is ideal for packing in the lunch box too.
 This is a simple stir fry with the taste of salt and pepper.

 Cauliflower in rich in vitamin C and is loaded with antioxidants and has cancer fighting capabilities.
 It is also high in fibre content and helps on weight loss.
 You should add this wonder vegetable in your daily diet and reap its health benefits.